revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 <details><summary> <b>Show Answer</b> </summary>

-Python is an Interpreted language because it checks the code line by line not all together.
-For example suppose there are 2 errors in your code one in line 3 and other one in line 4.
-When you run the code it will only throw error for line 3 in console( output screen) but not  for line 4.
-The reason behind it is that it checks the code one line at a time.
+Python is an Interpreted language because it checks the code line by line and not all together.
+For example, suppose there are 2 errors in the code, one in line 3 and other in line 4.
+When you execute the code, it will throw error in line 3 of console( output screen) but not in line 4,beacause it checks the code one line at a time.
 </details>

 ---
-11. Is "true" an Identifier or Keyword?
+11. Is "true" an Identifier or a Keyword?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
-- a) Keyword
+a) Keyword
-- b) Identifier
+b) Identifier
-- c) both a and b
+c) both a and b
-- d) None of the above.
+d) None of the above.
 <details><summary> <b>Show Answer</b> </summary>

 option b) Identifier.

 <details><summary> <b>Explanation</b> </summary>

-> True is a keyword, whereas true with first letter in lower case is an Identifier.
+> True is a keyword, whereas true with first letter as lower case is an Identifier.

 </details>
 </details>

 ---
-12. Point out whether the identifiers mentioned in a list are valid or not: [Last_Name, student@id, 4_id, var, for].
+12. State whether the identifiers mentioned in the below list are valid.
+[Last_Name, student@id, 4_id, var, for].
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

 - Last_Name and var are the only valid identifiers from the above list.
 - student@id is not a valid identifier because it has a special character "@" in it.
 - 4_id is not a valid identifier because the identifier should not start with a digit.
-- for is invaild because it a reserved word in python.
+- for is invaild because it is a reserved word in python.
 </details>

 ---
-13. Predict the output of below code.
+13. Predict the output of the following code.
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 ```python3
 print("9/2")
 ```
-- a) 4.5
+a) 4.5
-- b) 4.0
+b) 4.0
-- c) 4
+c) 4
-- d) 9/2
+d) 9/2
 <details><summary> <b>Show Answer</b> </summary>

 option d) 9/2.

 <details><summary> <b>Explanation</b> </summary>

-> 9/2 is a string here.
+> 9/2 is a string here as it is embedded in double quotes.

 </details>
 </details>

 ---
-14. What is the output of below code?
+14. What is the output of the following code?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 ```python3
 i = 4